A Guide to Maintenance and Repairs for Rental Properties

 Plumbing

-• Help spot small leaks or pooling water that could become fungal growth concerns or major water flow issues.
+• Detect small leaks or pooling water that may lead to mold or flow issues.

-• Replace loosened shower grout, garbage disposals, or the wax rings over toilet seats
+• Replace worn components like shower grout, garbage disposals, or toilet wax rings.

-These are relatively small investments that can prevent major costly damage in the long-term as your property ages.
+These routine, low-cost measures can prevent significant damage as your property ages.

 Fireplace and Chimney